bens4lsu/theskinny-publish/Content/blog2/how-to-spend-35-minutes-to-leave-your-own-driveway.md

 Although it amuses me to think of a more unlikely scenario:

-<div style="padding-left:4em">"Honey, get the shotgun!
+"Honey, get the shotgun!
 There are a bunch of frat boys stealing our broken refrigerator!"

 "Wait....
 Never mind.
 It's just an old black man.
-No harm done."</div>
+No harm done."

 Anyway, I told him he was welcome to it, and bent over to help him lift his prize into the truck.
 The handle from the rusted barbecue put up a formidable block, and then, the fridge hit the wheel hump.
 We then pivoted the refrigerator upright, and the old man found a way to fit a huge metal pipe in the bed too.